-- 298.427.
-Competent authorities should assess the adequacy of the institution's liquidity buffer and counterbalancing capacity to meet its liquidity needs within a month as well as over different time horizons, potentially up to 1 year, including overnight.
-This assessment should take into account: - a. the directly available liquidity buffers or the institution's survival periods under different stress scenarios; - the overall counterbalancing capacity available to the institution over the full period of the relevant stress scenario; - the characteristics, such as severity and duration, of different stress scenarios and periods considered in the evaluation of the institution's liquidity needs; - d. the amount of assets that would need to be liquidated over the relevant time horizons; - e. whether the actual liquidity buffer and counterbalancing capacity, including the quality of liquid assets, are in line with the institution's liquidity risk tolerance;

-- f. the classification and quality of liquid assets as specified in the LCR as a reference point, as specified in the Commission Delegated Regulation issued pursuant to Article 460 of Regulation (EU) 575/2013. - 299.428.
+- 425. Competent authorities should assess the adequacy of the institution's liquidity buffer and counterbalancing capacity to meet its liquidity needs within a month as well as over different time horizons, potentially up to 1 year, including overnight.
+This assessment should take into account: - a. the directly available liquidity buffers or the institution's survival periods under different stress scenarios; - b. the overall counterbalancing capacity available to the institution over the full period of the relevant stress scenario; - c. the characteristics, such as severity and duration, of different stress scenarios and periods considered in the evaluation of the institution's liquidity needs; - d. the amount of assets that would need to be liquidated over the relevant time horizons; - e. whether the actual liquidity buffer and counterbalancing capacity, including the quality of liquid assets, are in line with the institution's liquidity risk tolerance; and - f. the classification and quality of liquid assets as specified in the LCR as a reference point, as specified in the Commission Delegated Regulation issued pursuant to Article 460 of Regulation (EU) 575/2013. - 426.
 Competent authorities should assess the institution's ability to monetise its liquid assets in a timely fashion to meet its liquidity needs during a stress period.
-They should take into account: - a. whether the institution tests its market access by selling or repo-ing on a periodic basis; - b. whether there are high concentrations that may represent a risk of overestimation of the liquidity buffer and counterbalancing capacity; - whether the assets in the buffer are unencumbered (as defined in the EBA Guidelines on disclosure of encumbered and unencumbered assets21), under the control of the relevant staff and readily available to a liquidity management function; - d. whether the denomination of the liquid assets is consistent with the distribution of liquidity needs by currency; - e. where the institution has borrowed liquid assets, whether it has to return them during a short-term liquidity stress period, which would mean that the institution would no longer have them available to meet its stressed outflows considering the net effect of the transaction: and - f. the likely value of committed liquidity facilities, where competent authorities determine that such facilities can to some extent be included in the counterbalancing capacity.
+They should take into account: - a. whether the institution tests its market access by selling or repo-ing on a periodic basis; - b. whether there are high concentrations that may represent a risk of overestimation of the liquidity buffer and counterbalancing capacity; - c. whether the assets in the buffer are unencumbered (as defined in the EBA Guidelines on disclosure of encumbered and unencumbered assets19), under the control of the relevant staff and readily available to a liquidity management function;

+19 EBA Guidelines on disclosure of encumbered and unencumbered assets (EBA/GL/2014/03)

+- d. whether the denomination of the liquid assets is consistent with the distribution of liquidity needs by currency; - e. where the institution has borrowed liquid assets, whether it has to return them during a short-term liquidity stress period, which would mean that the institution would no longer have them available to meet its stressed outflows considering the net effect of the transaction; and - f. the likely value of committed liquidity facilities, where competent authorities determine that such facilities can to some extent be included in the counterbalancing capacity.